fazeelmohamed/Country_API/ReadMe.md

 ### API Calls

-1. Get all currency symols that are used by more than country
+1. Get all currency symbols that are used by more than one country

 `GET /api/countries/currency-symbols`